buwilliams/bliss-0.2/README.md

 Painless Front-end Design & Development

+## UI/UX Design

+- Purpose: discover new UIs by experimentation, rapid prototyping
+- Purpose: see your ideas come to life instantly
+- Purpose: produce functioning apps
+- Purpose: accessible to designers and creators

+- How would it feel?
+Clean and trustworthy.
+Very accessible features.

 ## Todo this week

 - bug: todo.json is not converted to new json format yet, sigh...